Alexvidalcor/Jepetobot/Readme.md

 docker build -t jepetobot .
 docker run -d -it --name jepetobot_cont jepetobot
 ```

+_Get Telegram Token_

+It is necessary to obtain a token from the Telegram Bot API.

+Instructions for it are [HERE](https://core.telegram.org/bots#how-do-i-create-a-bot)

+_Get OpenAI Token_

+It is necessary to obtain a token from the OpenAI API.

+Instructions for it are [HERE](https://platform.openai.com/docs/introduction/tokens)

 | :exclamation:  Check the [Wiki](https://github.com/Alexvidalcor/jepetobot/wiki) for more info!  |
 |-----------------------------------------|